 Elliott Dissertation Scholarship

 For funding dissertation research.
 Students must be in residence at the time of the application and continue to be in residence for the duration of the award, and must have an officially accepted dissertation proposal on file.
-To receive consideration, applications must be received by the Graduate Committee no later than one year after a student has passed his or her preliminary examinations.
+To receive consideration, applications must be received by the Graduate Coordinator no later than one year after a student has passed their preliminary examinations.
 This scholarship can be used for such expenses as:

 - Travel to collections or archives